 This paper explores security of association models in different standards from the practical point of view.
+The surveyed standards Bluetooth Simple Pairing, Wi-Fi Protected Setup, HomePlugAV and Wireless USB are all targeted for personal networks and support multi-model associations.
+This means that the same device may implement multiple association models and the user or devices to select appropriate one.
 Section 2 will provide an overview of different association models.
 Section 3 surveys how and which association models are used in standards for personal networks.
 Section 4 presents a framework for evaluating these standards and compares presented standards using the framework.
 Section 5 will contribute by presenting novel attack scenarios where attackers utilize availability of different association models.
 Section 6 provides discussion on potential countermeasures against the identified new threats.